PowerLoom/docs/docs/build-with-powerloom/devnet/Glossary.md

 ### Data Markets

 Data markets are defined by a schema specifying state variables, event log topics, and specific transactions across any smart contract instances that make the decentralized application. eg. A defi protocol like uniswap.
-In a data market, datasets are data collections, while data sources are the providers of these datasets.
+In a data market, datasets are snapshotted data collections, while data sources are the contracts that are being snapshotted.

 Click [here](https://docs.powerloom.io/docs/Protocol/data-sources) to learn more about Data Markets.